Distributed Deep Convolutional Neural Networks for the Internet-of-Things: Problem Formulation

 \section{Problem Formulation}

-The pervasive system is composed by a set of data-generating units $\{s_1, \ldots, s_C\}$ acquiring the images to be classified by the $C$ CNNs, a set $\mathbb{N}_N = \{1, \dots, N\}$ of $N$ (possibly heterogeneous) IoT units for computation and the target unit $f$ that is the recipient of the decisions made by the $C$ CNNs.
-Without any loss of generality, the $C$ data-generating units are assumed to only acquire the data and thus do not participate to the computation.
-The $i$-th IoT unit $i \in \mathbb{N}_N$ is characterized by specific constraints on maximum memory usage $\bar{m}_i$ and tolerated computation load $\bar{c_i}$.
+The IoT system comprises a set of $C$ data-acquisition units $\{s_1, \ldots, s_C\}$ mounting cameras and providing the images to be classified by the $C$ CNNs (each CNN processes data coming from one data-acquisition unit), a set $\mathbb{N}_N = \{1, \dots, N\}$ of $N$ possibly heterogeneous IoT units implementing code execution, and one target unit $f$ receiving all the $C$ CNNs' outcomes to make a decision or activate a reaction.
+Without any loss of generality, the $C$ data-acquisition units are assumed to only acquire images and do not participate in the computation.
+The $i$-th IoT unit $i \in \mathbb{N}_N$ is characterized by its own constraints w.r.t. maximum memory capacity $\bar{m}_i$ and available computation $\bar{c_i}$.